ebin96/exerp-weather-forecast-app/README.md

     yarn
     yarn serve

+## Running the Application in Docker

+    docker-compose up
+    docker-compose build

 ## TODO:

 - Please *copy* the project into your own github account and work on it there.